GFelberg/Badwords/README.md

     It's simple.
 Use the commands "/bd add <word>" to add a word to the list, or "/bd remove <word>" to remove from the list.
 All the words displayed in the list will be blocked on chat.

+### Placeholders:
+    The plugin has some placeholders.
+It doesnt needs to have any plugin dependency.

+    %badwords_word_added% : Gets the specified word added to the list
+    %badwords_word_removed% : Gets the specified word removed from the list
+    %badwords_word_already% : Gets the specified word sent in the command and was already added to the list
+    %badwords_word_notlisted% : Gets the specified word sent in the command and its not in the list

 ### Available for download at Spigot: https://www.spigotmc.org/resources/badwords.95276/

 ### Images: